JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/boolean/switch.rst

 Note
 ----

-The type of the node change automatically when you input another data type.
+The type of the node changes automatically when you input another data type.

 Examples of Usage
 -----------------